-Funny things is that you don’t need rocket science skills and knowledge to hack these ideas.
+Funny thing is that you don’t need rocket science skills and knowledge, or run to the pet store to hack these ideas.
 Even better, some of the ideas help you learn new skills that could be useful elsewhere.
-It does not end there because these ideas also help you find use for apparels and other items that would have otherwise been disposed.
+It does not end there because these ideas also help you find a use for apparel and other items that would have otherwise been disposed of.
+Have you ever thought of making dog toys using a piece of rope or strips of old sock or old shirt or old jeans?
+How about utilizing that empty water bottle for some dog tipper fun?
 What better way is there to get rid of waste than to find a way to make use of it?

 DIY Dog Toys to Spoil Your Pooch